uint4096/string-differ/README.md

   { type: 'retain', value: 13 }
 ]
 ```
-Please note that the *value* field in the above output represents the character's index in the base string (*s1*) for *delete* and *retain* operations, while for *insert* operations it specifies the character to be inserted.
+For `delete` and `retain` operations, the `value` field in the output contains the character's index in the base string (`s1`).
+However, for `insert` operations, the `value` field contains the character to be inserted.

 #### Range Operations

 This is a minor optimization over character operations.
-If the output type is specified as *"Range"*, certain consecutive operations of the same type are grouped together.
+If the output type is specified as `"Range"`, certain consecutive operations of the same type are grouped together.

 ```
 import { getStepsForTransformation } from 'string-differ';